-- On arrival at school; - Before eating or drinking;
+- On arrival at school;

+- Before eating or drinking;

 - After using the toilet;

 - After playing outdoors;

 - When their hands are physically dirty;

-- When they cough or sneeze.
+- · When they cough or sneeze.

-A drawdown framework which was established for the 2020/21 school year will continue to remain in place for the 2021/22 school year to enable schools to purchase necessary supplies of hand-sanitisers and PPE requirements.
+The Department has arranged for a drawdown framework to be established to enable schools purchase hand-sanitisers and any other necessary PPE supplies for use in the school.
 The Department will provide funding for the costs associated with hand sanitising and PPE requirements in schools.